 He has 11 senior caps for South Korea at the time of writing, all of which came in 2018 and 2019.

 In May 2017, Genoa’s 16-year-old Italian starlet Pietro Pellegri became the first player born in the 21st century to score a goal in Serie A.

 To those at Genoa, it was hardly a surprise.
 Two years prior, club chairman Enrico Preziosi had boldly proclaimed: “We have the new Messi.”

-Pellegri moved to Monaco for 25 million euros in January 2018, but injury problems have so far restricted him to six appearances and one goal for the Ligue 1 club.
-He has time on his side.
+Pellegri moved to Monaco for €25 million in January 2018 after which injury problems restricted him to six appearances in two and a half seasons.

 In July 2018, ITV News reported that a 15-week-old badger named Minty had been rescued from a roadside in Stratford-upon-Avon.